BabarBaig/BabarBaig/README.md

 - 👋 Hi, I’m @BabarBaig
-- 👀 I’m interested in MERN / web programming / Python
+- 👀 Interested in MERN / web programming / Python
-- 🌱 I’m currently learning MERN at MIT xPRO Professional Certificate in Coding: Full Stack Development with MERN - September 2021
+- 🌱 Currently learning MERN at MIT xPRO Professional Certificate in Coding: Full Stack Development with MERN - September 2021
-- 💞️ I’m looking to collaborate on web programming / MERN / Python
+- 💞️ Looking to collaborate on web programming / MERN / Python
 - 📫 How to reach me: BobBaig@outlook.com

 <!---
 BabarBaig/BabarBaig is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.